Search

 Building partnerships with the Health, Wealth and Happiness project

-This MGS-funded project at Inverness Museum & Art Gallery (IMAG) explored the history of healthcare in the Highlands.
+This project at Inverness Museum & Art Gallery (IMAG) explored the history of healthcare in the Highlands.
 Joe Setch, who worked on the project as a Museum Assistant, describes how collaboration with businesses, charities, groups, and individuals played an essential role in ensuring its success.

 A hand, wearing a purple surgical glove, holds up a glass COVID-19 vaccine vial.